-It wasn’t what I was looking for – a day spent amongst vomit, and after watching my Travel Amiga come back and take to her bed for hours after her trip from Isla Mujeres (she’d jumped off the boat and waded back to land when they stopped close to shore for lunch), I was growing less and less keen on the idea of swimming with whale sharks…until someone mentioned Isla Holbox.
+It wasn’t what I was looking for – a day spent amongst vomit, and after watching my Travel Amiga come back and take to her bed for hours after her trip from Isla Mujeres (she’d jumped off the boat and waded back to land when they stopped close to shore for lunch), I was growing less and less keen on the idea until someone mentioned Isla Holbox.

 I have nothing more than a best guess at why the boats going out from Isla Holbox don’t seem to generate the same seasickness – my assumption is that the stretch of water that you have to cross to get to the feeding zone is a lot smoother.
 Of course, all of the boats – from Cancun, Isla Mujeres and Isla Holbox head to the same area (where the whale sharks are, duh), but the sailing seemed much plainer coming from Isla Holbox.
 In fact, I didn’t hear a single report of seasickness from the tours from Isla Holbox and not a single person on my boat got seasick or even remotely felt unwell.